Rick-Phoenix/sketch/docs/src/presets/git.md

 To get this tree output:

 ```
-{{#include ../../../sketch/tests/output/presets/tree_output.txt}}
+{{#include ../../../sketch/tests/output/presets/tree_output.txt:2:}}
 ```

->ℹ️ With cli flags, we can override the `gitignore` and `pre-commit` presets, as well as adding new templates to generate to the list (which is what we did here).
+>ℹ️ With cli flags, we can override the `gitignore` and `pre-commit` presets, as well as adding new templates to generate to the list.

 <details>
 <summary>pre-commit-config.yaml output</summary>